wwwDayDream/RuntimeNetcodeRPCValidator/README.md

 ### Notes

-Utilize the `NetworkBehaviour.LastRPCSender()`, accessible with `this.` inside a network behaviour instance, method to retrieve the ID of the last RPC sender.
+Utilize the `NetworkBehaviourExtensions.LastSenderId` property to retrieve the ID of the last RPC sender.
 This will always be `NetworkManager.ServerClientId` on the clients.

 ### Built With